Boyle's Hunch: Plot

+In the cold open, Jake brings a pet tarantula to the precinct that he found in a drug bust.
+He ends up losing it before finding it on Terry, who fears tarantulas.

 While Jake (Andy Samberg) and Boyle (Joe Lo Truglio) wait in the courthouse, Boyle meets Genevieve (Mary Lynn Rajskub), an art gallery owner, and instantly falls in love with her as they both have common interests.
-When visiting her the next day however, he finds out Genevieve has been declared guilty of robbing art.
+However, he is dismayed when Genevieve, revealed as the defendant of the case, is declared guilty of insurance fraud and sentenced to ten years in prison.

 Setting out to prove her innocence, Jake and Boyle go to Genevieve's ex-boyfriend Nick's (James Urbaniak) art gallery to discover if he framed her.
 However, Boyle loses control once Nick describes when he and Genevieve covered themselves in paint and had sex on a canvas for 24 straight hours to make a painting.
+Nick's assistant Dvora (Stormi Henley) confirms his alibi that at the time of the robbery he was doing public performance art.
 After inspecting a storage unit Genevieve ordered, they find the stolen art in the unit, which convinces them that Genevieve stole it.
-However, Jake does his own research and concludes that Nick's assistant Dvora (Stormi Henley) is the culprit, as she's in love with Nick.
+However, Jake does his own research and concludes that Dvora is the culprit, as she's in love with Nick while the unit was rented on the canvas day.
 As a result, Genevieve is released from prison.

+Meanwhile, Rosa (Stephanie Beatriz) is convinced Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) stole her ice cream and teams up with Terry (Terry Crews) to prove it.
+Hitchcock and Scully repeatedly deny it when confronted with evidence, but eventually confess after eating cheese pizza given to them, as they had previously said they were innocent due to being lactose-intolerant.
+Nonetheless, she remains mournful over her dessert.

-Meanwhile, Holt (Andre Braugher) asks Amy (Melissa Fumero) for a promotional campaign for the police, despite protests from Gina (Chelsea Peretti).
-Amy is used as an image on the walls, but her image is vandalized for backlash, which prompts Holt to apologize to Gina.
-Also, Rosa (Stephanie Beatriz) is convinced Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) stole her ice cream and teams up with Terry (Terry Crews) to prove it.
+Holt (Andre Braugher) invites Amy (Melissa Fumero) to a promotional campaign for the police, despite protests from Gina (Chelsea Peretti).
+Amy is used as an image on posters, but her image is vandalized for backlash, which prompts Holt to apologize to Gina.
+He ultimately runs a new campaign displaying his own email address, soliciting criticism and advice from the public which Holt vows to personally respond to.